ETH-NEXUS/gExcite_pipeline/README.md

 ## General overview

 gExcite is a start-to-end workflow embedded in Snakemake that provides both, gene expression and CITE-seq analysis, as well as hashing deconvolution.
+The workflow is compatible with and tested on Linux only, other Unix systems (including MacOS) are currently not supported.
 For an overview of all steps please see the Snakemake [rulegraph](https://github.com/ETH-NEXUS/gExcite_pipeline/blob/main/images/gExcite_pipeline_rulegraph.png).

 ## Remark